Thai Chicken with Basil and Cashews

 - 1/4 cup slivered basil

-Heat 1 tbsp oil in a wok or skillet over medium high heat.
+Heat 1 tablespoon oil in a wok or skillet over medium high heat.
 Add chicken and saute for 4-5 minutes, until cooked through.
 Transfer to a plate.

-Heat remaining 1 tbsp oil.
+Heat remaining 1 tablespoon oil.
 Saute scallions and chiles for 30 seconds; add squash and garlic and saute for 3 minutes, until squash is tender.

 Meanwhile, stir together soy sauce, lime juice, molasses, and cornstarch.
 Add sauce and chicken (with any juices) to the pan; cook for 30 seconds to 1 minute, stirring constantly, until sauce thickens.
 Remove from heat and add toasted cashews and basil.
 Serve over rice.